arabnoob/ovohub/Discord.md

 This is NOT Made by me, Credits to the owner.

-Credits to Bloodball for Discord UI Script
+Credits to Bloodball for Discord UI Backup

 i'm wasting my time for y'all to have a friendly documentation.